 What we don’t: For heavy loads, the Osprey Stratos below offers more padding and support.

 If you’re looking for one daypack that can do it all, Osprey’s Talon is your best bet.
 At 22 liters (and made in larger versions up to 44 liters for those who need more capacity), it hits an ideal balance of comfort and features.
 Notably, the Talon has a real hipbelt with light cushioning, which is more comfortable than the simple webbing you get with more streamlined packs, along with a thoughtfully designed mesh backpanel.
-The pack also has functional organization, a nice stretchiness to it, ample attachment points including for trekking poles, a helmet, and a bike light, and is made in two sizes to dial in fit.
+The pack also has functional organization, a nice stretchiness to it, ample attachment points for trekking poles, a helmet, and a bike light, and it is made in two sizes to dial in the fit.
 For day hikes, travel, and everyday use, the Talon 22 is an excellent choice.

 See the Osprey Talon 22 See the Women's Osprey Tempest 20